 The products you sell must be in stock, they must be new and available for sale.

 You can check if you are Buy Box eligible in Amazon Seller Central.
 For a detailed description of all the conditions and requirements of becoming Buy Box Eligible you can check your Buy Box Eligible Status or take a closer look at the Seller Performance Measurement.

 Once you are eligible for the Buy Box, the situation becomes a competition between you and other eligible sellers.
 The only judge in this competition is the Amazon Buy Box algorithm.

 Optimizing the Variables to Win Amazon Buy Box

-Still, cracking the buy box code is almost impossible because Amazon keeps on adjusting the percentage and weight of the variables they take into consideration when determining the winner.
+Winning the Amazon Buy Box is a critical goal for sellers to increase sales on the platform.
+But cracking the Buy Box code is almost impossible because Amazon keeps adjusting the percentage and weight of the variables it takes into account when determining the winner.

 There is a misconception that price is the biggest factor in winning the Buy Box.
 This is incorrect because the seller with the cheapest price is not guaranteed to win.
-In fact, there are many other factors that will influence the end result.
+In fact, there are many other factors that influence the final outcome.

-Competing only on price also creates other problems, such as a race to the bottom between sellers.
+Competing purely on price also creates other problems, such as a race to the bottom between sellers.
 Nobody wins when that happens.

-The good news is that most variables are under your control and you should focus on acing them: stellar feedback, shipping on time, responding quickly to customer inquiries, FBA, having a competitive price and always up-to-date inventory.
+The good news is that most variables are under your control and you should focus on getting them optimized: stellar feedback, shipping on time, responding quickly to customer inquiries, FBA, having a competitive price and always up-to-date inventory.